helenclx/helenchong-blog/src/en/pages/about.md

 Alternately, if you want to follow me on social media, you can find me on the following platforms:
 <ul>
-    {% for social, values in profilelinks.socials -%}
+    {% for social, values in profileitems.socials -%}
     <li>
         {{ values.inlineSvg | safe }} {{ values.name }}:
         <a{% if values.isExternalLink %} class="external-link"{% endif %} href="{{ values.url }}">{{ values.user }}</a>